Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Preliminaries

-In prior works \citep{ye2024corruption,yang2024towards}, the data is stored in transitions, and data corruption is performed on individual elements (state, action, reward, next-state) of each transition.
-This approach does not align well with trajectory-based sequential modeling methods like DT.
+\paragraph{Data Corruption in Offline RL.} In prior works \citep{ye2024corruption,yang2024towards}, the data is stored in transitions, and data corruption is performed on individual elements (state, action, reward, next-state) of each transition.
+This approach does not align well with trajectory-based sequence modeling methods like DT.
 In this paper, we consider a unified trajectory-based storage, where corrupting a next-state in a transition corresponds to corrupting a state in the subsequent transition, while corruption for rewards and actions is consistent with prior works.
 To elaborate, an original trajectory is denoted as $\tau_{\rm{origin}}^{(i)} = \left(s_0^{(i)}, a_0^{(i)}, r_0^{(i)}, \ldots, s_{T-1}^{(i)}, a_{T-1}^{(i)}, r_{T-1}^{(i)} \right)$, which can be reorganized into the sequence data of DT in Eq. \ref{eq:dt_data} or split into $T-1$ transitions $\left(s_t^{(i)}, a_t^{(i)}, r_t^{(i)}, s_{t+1}^{(i)} \right)_{t=0}^{T-2}$ for MDP-based methods.
-Note that here only are three independent elements (i.e., states, actions, and rewards) under the trajectory-based storage formulation.
+Note that here are only three independent elements (i.e., states, actions, and rewards) under the trajectory-based storage formulation.